 So, from experience, research, and from countless positive customer experiences, the Kur Cuticle Nourishing Cuticle Oil from LondonTown is what you want to get.

 It will heal, strengthen and protect nails and cuticles fast.

 Let us now take a closer look at why this works and why you should opt for these products.

 Ok, so your cuticles are damaged; cracked, dry, and may even be painful.
 In more severe cases, they could be bleeding.

 You may have struggled to heal them up to now, or you may even be a serial picker and biter (I know how you feel, I was there once too).

-The first thing you need to acknowledge, is that if you have damaged cuticles, you are dealing with an acute injury.
+The first thing you need to acknowledge is that if you have damaged cuticles, you are dealing with an acute injury.

-This is not really that different to any other injury that you can incur elsewhere on your body, so it is advised to apply the best treatment that you can to support and fasten the repairing process.
+This is not really that different from any other injury that you can incur elsewhere on your body, so it is advised to apply the best treatment that you can to support and fasten the repairing process.

-It starts by applying a maximum strength ointment, and then is followed up by applying a specific Cuticle Oil and/or Cream to fasten the process and keep your nails strong and looking great.
+It starts by applying a maximum strength ointment and then is followed up by applying a specific nail repair serum to fasten the process and keep your nails strong and looking great.